 Jon Kohan is a script consultant and award-winning screenwriter from Johnstown, PA, who’s worked in both film and television.
-His recent horror/comedy short Family Game Night earned him a Best Screenwriter nomination from the Shock Stock film festival (along with winning for Best Actor), and his holiday comedy Deer Grandma recently won Best Comedy at the Show Low Film Festival.
+His horror/comedy short Family Game Night earned him a Best Screenwriter nomination from the Shock Stock film festival (along with winning for Best Actor), and his holiday comedy Deer Grandma won Best Comedy at the Show Low Film Festival.

 What’s the last thing you read or watched that you thought was incredibly well-

 Mindhunter, season two, on Netflix.
 The first season was great, and the second was just as good.
 I love the show for all the tension-filled scenes that can last ten-plus minutes, and usually just between two or three characters.
 The writers of that show are super-talented, and I look forward to being able to read and study the scripts to see how to improve my own writing.

 How’d you get your start in the industry?

 The lead-up is a pretty long story- working different writing jobs as I gained more experience and building a resume of work – but I’ll talk about how I landed my first real gig.

 I was doing freelance writing work on a site called Fiverr.com.
 I still use the site from time-to-time.
 On my page, at the time, I offered joke writing and screenwriting, but only for shorts.

 I had a customer hire me for a short story idea they had.
 I work on it for about a week and sent it back to them.
 A couple weeks go by and that customer comes back and says they have an idea for a family film that could even be a television show but needs someone they feel has the talent and skill to write a pilot; maybe even possibly a whole first season.